Circulant graphs as an example of discrete quantum unique ergodicity: Introduction and Main Results

-Recently, Magee, Thomas and Zhao \cite{MTZ23} investigated a form of quantum unique ergodicity for the discrete Cayley graphs of quasirandom groups.
-In \cite{MTZ23} the authors discuss a parallel of quantum unique ergodicity for discrete graphs.
+Recently, Magee, Thomas and Zhao \cite{MTZ23} investigated a form of QUE for the discrete Cayley graphs of quasirandom groups.
+An alternative proof avoiding representation theory has been obtained by Burq and Letrouit \cite{BL??}.
+In \cite{MTZ23} the authors discuss a parallel of QUE for discrete graphs.
 In analogy with the semiclassical limit of quantum graphs \cite{GS06}, they consider a sequence of metric graphs $\{ G_j\}$ where $G_j$ has a vertex set $V_j$ and $|V_j|\to \infty$.
 For each graph the operator is the $|V_j| \times |V_j|$ adjacency matrix $A(G_j)$ which records the connectivity of the graph; $[A(G)]_{uv}$ is one if the vertices $u$ and $v$ are adjacent in $G$ and zero otherwise.
 The adjacency matrix acts on functions in $\ell^2(V_j)$ (which we also write $\ell^2(G_j)$).
 A normalized vector $\psi \in \ell^2(G)$ with $||\psi||_{\ell^2}=1$ defines a probability measure,

 where $\delta_v$ is the unit measure on the vertex $v$.